 Instructions

-- First you will need to download and print out our Shark Paper Plate Craft Template (It is file #154 in our free printable resource library.) or plan to draw and cut out your own pieces freehand.
+- Print out our Shark Paper Plate Craft Template or draw and cut out your own pieces freehand.

 - Next, cut out all of the pieces from the PDF template.
 Use them to trace onto colored paper.
 Example colors to use: light blue circle for center of paper plate sky, different shade of blue for water waves, white for the shark bellies, gray and navy blue for top of the sharks, and green for sea plants.